 Application to Sectors

 The third area of work applies resilience in practice within and between different sectors with sector leaders.
-This will allow us to test ideas about design and engineering to protect, provide and connect, rather than to build and operate a specific asset.
-We have selected the water sector for the first theory-to-practice partnership.
+This will allow testing of ideas about design and engineering to protect, provide and connect, rather than to build and operate a specific asset.
+The water sector has been selected for the first theory-to-practice partnership.

-Our publications, shaped and conducted by a broad range of collaborators, are addressing the major challenges in critical infrastructure resilience and helping us to plan where we are going next on our journey to make critical infrastructure more resilient.
+Resilience Shift publications, delivered with a broad range of collaborators, address major challenges in critical infrastructure resilience, helping to plan next steps on the journey to make critical infrastructure more resilient.

 The global supply of food is a highly interconnected system, dependent on multiple sectors.
 A new project explores the dependency of supply chains on critical infrastructure, with an initial focus on food.